Connect with others who understand.

 Talk to your rheumatologist about the risks and benefits of your current prednisone dose.
 They can provide valuable information to help you make informed choices about your treatment.
 Your rheumatologist is there to support you and ensure your prednisone therapy is optimized for your overall health.

 Have you taken prednisone for lupus?
-What was your dosage?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know about your experience in the comments below.

 A MyLupusTeam Member